KalanaRatnayake/jetson-docker/docs/ros.md

 # ROS Humble images

 Ready-to-use ROS 2 Humble images for Jetson.
 Choose between Core and Base variants.
+Both are Headless versions of ROS2 with minimum packages to function.

-- Core: communication libraries, common tools, no desktop GUI
+- Core: Communication libraries, examples
-- Base: Core plus additional CLI tools, still headless
+- Base: Core + Image handling support and ROSBag support.

+Use Core package if your system only requires basic control functionality without any image handling.
+Use base package if your system expects image handling, camera access and extended functionality.

 ## Available tags